Place Archive

 Photos from Missouri

-The Gateway Arch, a stainless steel curve, stands behind the Old St. Louis County Courthouse in St. Louis, Missouri.
-The Arch commemorates westward expansion, and the Courthouse was the site of the Dred Scott case.
+Gateway Arch behind the Old St. Louis County Courthouse in St. Louis, Missouri.

-The Gateway Arch, a stainless steel catenary curve, stands behind the Old St. Louis County Courthouse in St. Louis, Missouri.
-Completed in 1965, the Gateway Arch was designed by Eero Saarinen to commemorate the westward expansion of the United States.
-The Old Courthouse, completed in 1862, is a National Historic Landmark that served as the site of the Dred Scott case and Virginia Minor's lawsuit for suffrage.
-Today, both structures are part of the Gateway Arch National Park.
+Gateway Arch and the Old St. Louis County Courthouse in St. Louis, Missouri.
+The arch, completed in 1965 and designed by Eero Saarinen, commemorates westward expansion in the United States.
+The courthouse, completed in 1862, is a National Historic Landmark associated with the Dred Scott case and Virginia Minor's suffrage lawsuit.
+Both structures are part of Gateway Arch National Park.

 Built in Minneapolis